 Whether you sell products exclusively online or have an ecommerce site in addition to your brick and mortar store, you need high conversion rates to be successful.

-On average, ecommerce sites in the United States convert at about a 3% rate.
+On average, ecommerce sites in the United States convert at about a 2.5% to 3% rate.

 If you’re hovering somewhere around that number, you might think your website is already optimized for high conversions.